MicrosoftDocs/machine-learning-server-docs/microsoft-r/install/machine-learning-server-windows-install.md

 ## Enable web service deployment and remote connections

-When you [configure the server for operationalization](../operationalize/configure-start-for-administrators.md#configure-server-for-operationalization), you gain the following benefits:
+On Windows Server 2012 R2 or Windows Server 2016, you can [configure the server for operationalization](../operationalize/configure-start-for-administrators.md#configure-server-for-operationalization) to gain the following benefits:

 + [Deploy Python and R script as a web service](../operationalize/concept-what-are-web-services.md)
 + [Connect to a remote R server for code execution](../r/how-to-execute-code-remotely.md).
 Remote execution makes the server accessible to client workstations running [R Client](../r-client/install-on-linux.md) or other Machine Learning Server nodes on your network.